 - Be a University of Arizona full-time undergraduate student majoring in any biological or chemical science.

-- Be willing and able to serve as a summer workshop leader and peer facilitator for Undergraduate Biology Research Program (UBRP) participants, and engage in the professional development activities associated with this program.
+- Be willing and able to serve as a summer small group leader and peer facilitator for Undergraduate Biology Research Program (UBRP) participants, and engage in the professional development activities associated with this program.

 UA Beckman Scholar Application Process